-5 Takeaways from Oilers Exhibition Victory Over Flames
+8 Takeaways from Oilers Exhibition Victory Over Flames

 Here are a few of the notes Chicago might have jotted down:

+If the expectation was that the questions in net might have been answered in one exhibition game… they weren’t.

-Mikko Koskinen got the start in net Tuesday night and played half the game.
+Mikko Koskinen got the start Tuesday night and seemingly won the starting job in his half of the game.
 He looked incredibly strong, as if to say to coach Dave Tippet, ‘If you weren’t sure which goalie to start, you can stop looking.’
 Koskinen allowed no goals on 17 shots and was engaged from the start.

-One would have thought he was the favorite to get the nod moving forward until Mike Smith came in and played equally as well.
-Smith allowed one goal, but faced much tougher shots and made some incredible saves.
-Smith said of his time in the game, “To be honest it felt like the twilight zone there for a bit… one of the oddest games I’ve been part of..”
-He added:

 “Obviously both guys wanna play, I really believe that I play my best hockey in the playoffs, that’s when you wanna play your best… It’ll be a healthy competition, has been all season long, coach will have a hard decision come game 1”